 You develop courage in yourself by facing your fears and doing the things that you are most afraid to do.
 In business, the greatest fear (after the fears of firing someone or being fired and financial loss or bankruptcy) is the fear of confrontation.
 Many people are afraid to make hard choices and deal with people in a clear, unequivocal, and straightforward way.
 They fear angry responses, argument, and conflict.
 This inability to confront people both inside and outside of the business can often be fatal to the enterprise.

 Fortunately, courage can be developed by acting courageously.
 When you do something that you fear, you feel more courageous.
-In life, the courage follows the courageous behavior.
+In life, courage follows courageous behavior.
 You become courageous by acting courageously, even when you do not feel like it.
 Emerson also wrote, “Do the thing and you will have the power.”
 Don’t be afraid to make hard decisions, especially with regard to people and expenses.

 Go Into Crisis Mode